sageguy09/esp-gpt-i2c/project_knowldge.md

 - **NUM_LEDS_PER_STRIP**: Defines the number of LEDs on each strip. **IMPORTANT: Must be defined before including I2SClocklessLedDriver.h**.
 - **NUMSTRIPS**: Defines the total number of strips (maximum of 12, with 3 strips per pin).
 - **ledData**: Holds the LED data that is sent to the I2SClocklessLedDriver.
-- **sendFrame**: Flag to indicate when a frame should be sent to the LEDs.
-- **settings**: Stores the configuration settings like Wi-Fi SSID, password, and LED configurations.
+- **settings**: Stores the configuration settings like Wi-Fi SSID, password, LED configurations, and mode preferences.
+- **cyclePosition**: Tracks the position in animation cycles for color effects.

+### Operation Modes:
+- **useArtnet**: When enabled, the controller listens for ArtNet data and displays it on the LEDs.
+- **useStaticColor**: When enabled, all LEDs display the same, user-selected color.
+- **useColorCycle**: When enabled, the controller runs one of the built-in color cycle effects.

+These modes are mutually exclusive - enabling one will automatically disable the others.

 ### Main Components:

+#### Pin Configuration:
+- The controller supports up to 4 output pins that can each drive multiple LED strips.
+- Pins are configured through the web UI with individual settings for each pin.
+- Default pin configuration: 12, 14, 2, 4.

 #### ArtNet Setup:
 - The ArtNet server is set up with `artnet.listen(localIP, 6454)` to listen for incoming ArtNet packets.